 7. Nonstop Crying

-If your baby or toddler cries all day and you can’t comfort her, call your doctor first to get advice or find out if you need to come in.
+If your baby or toddler cries all day and you can’t comfort them, call your doctor first to get advice or find out if you need to come in.
 If you can’t reach your doctor, you can go to the ER.

 “Inconsolable crying is always a symptom that deserves rapid evaluation,” Hill says.
 Causes range from a hair wrapped around the toe to bowel problems.